Pipeline

 Following these pre-clinical studies, in July 2020, we entered the phase 1 study to evaluate the safety, tolerability and pharmacokinetics of RBM-007 administered subcutaneously in healthy volunteers (24 subjects in total).
 This phase 1 study was completed in May 2021.

-The Investigational New Drug (IND) applications for an observational study, an early Phase 2 study and an early Phase 2 extension study of ACH project has been approved by the Pharmaceuticals and Medical Devices Agency (PMDA) in Japan.
+The Investigational New Drug (IND) applications for an observational study, an early Phase 2 study and an early Phase 2 extension study of ACH project has been submitted to the Pharmaceuticals and Medical Devices Agency (PMDA) in Japan.
+Observational and early Phase 2 studies are currently underway at multiple hospitals in Japan.
 The purpose of the observational study is to obtain clinical basic data of ACH patients, including height growth velocity, and to select appropriate subjects for the early phase 2 study.
 These studies have been supported by Support Program for Orphan drug prior to the Designation of AMED (Agency for Medical Research and Development) until 2023.

 [Information of the RBM-007 phase 1 study in Japan]